Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "And Ayma?"

 Xiù laughed.
 "I don’t know if she wanted to scold me or check if I was okay.
 Both I guess?
-But it’s…"
+But it’s..."

 Allison let her think, and after a thoughtful scratch at her eyebrow, Xiù turned back to the camera.
 "I guess I owe you an apology." she said.

 "What for?"

-"For being so…" Xiù hunted for the right word "So *down* these last couple of weeks.
-It’s just… *weird*, being back here."
+"For being so..."
+Xiù hunted for the right word "So *down* these last couple of weeks.
+It’s just... *weird*, being back here."

 Allison scooted back on the bed and folded her legs.
 "Not like you imagined?"

 Xiù shook her head.
 "No. Mom’s trying to act like nothing really happened, like she’s not *sixty* now.
-Wei doesn’t know how to talk with me and I don’t know how to talk with him and Papa’s... he’s kind of… sad all the time.
+Wei doesn’t know how to talk with me and I don’t know how to talk with him and Papa’s... he’s kind of... sad all the time.
 Like, I’ll catch him looking at me and then he’ll look away and I think I can see tears."

 Allison chose her words carefully.
 "D’you think that’s likely to get better?" she asked.